foilen/foilen-infra-ui/README.md

 # Development

+## Text messages

+The translations are in:
+- /src/main/resources/WEB-INF/infra/ui/messages/messages_en.properties
+- /src/main/resources/WEB-INF/infra/ui/messages/messages_fr.properties

+And when you add more, you can easily sort them by running `SortMessagesApp.launch`.

 ## TEST in Eclipse

 To be able to execute the application in Eclipse, you first need to download all the plugins jars: